rschristopher/ischristtrue.com/src/ancient-views/fall.md

 ## 2. Messiah

 The harrowing of Hades, Christ overcomes death.
 And it is here where all of the Dominions and Principalities lose their authority.
-Demons are now cast out by the disciples of Christ.
+Demons are cast out by the disciples of Christ.
-The world is no longer demon-haunted.
 Mankind is offered salvation.

 > He is risen